lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

         cnt = gun.pcf(gals, rans, par, nthreads=8)

 That's all.
-Under the hood, the software divides the counting process in several declinations stripes, computes the pairs in each, and adds everyhing up at the end.
+Under the hood, the software divides the counting process in several declinations stripes, computes the pairs in each, and adds everything up at the end.
 OpenMP threads are created and scheduled by the underlying Fortran code.